inspirehep/author.xml/README.md

 XML was designed to store and transport data, and it is both human- and machine-readable.
 Note that XML files are data files, and that the information doesn't do anything on its own.

-<a name="howdoesitwork"></a>
-### Quick summary of steps [TO BE REMOVED]
- - You will download a package.
- - To produce your collaboration’s author list file, author.xml, you will complete the xml template file that you obtained.
- - Once completed, the file should be tested and validated using the validation files that are included in the package.
- - When your file passes the validation, you can submit the author.xml file along with your submission to arXiv in a .tar ball.
- - Please contact us at authors@inspirehep.net if you need assistance.

 <a name="whatadvantages"></a>
 ### What are the advantages of the author.xml file?